 • Movement technique is more important than the number of sets

-• Allow sufficient rest between sets
+• Allow adequate rest between sets

-• Add stretching after finishing your workout
+• Add stretching after finishing the workout

 Conclusion

 No need for expensive equipment or a gym.
-Start at home, make it a routine, and see real results.
-A strong forearm is the foundation for better athletic performance and a more balanced body.
-Small exercises today build big arm strength tomorrow.
-Try it now and see the difference.
+Start from home, make it a routine, and feel the real results.
+Strong forearms are the foundation for better athletic performance and a more balanced body.Small exercises today build great arm strength tomorrow.
+Try it now, and see the changes.